 74 Not having another nationality is not quite the same as not having another passport.
-For example, it is clear that a person is not stateless if there is a nationality they could be acknowledged to have were they to apply for it (KA (statelessness: meaning and relevance) [2008] UKAIT 00042).
+For example, it is clear that persons are not stateless if there is a nationality they could be acknowledged to have were they to apply for it (KA (statelessness: meaning and relevance) [2008] UKAIT 00042).